cyberbotics/webots-animation-template/README.md

 Make sure to copy the `gh-pages` branch when using this template.

-Then, set the "GitHub Pages" source and select `Branch:gh-pages` and `/(root)` foler in your repository settings.
+Then, enable the "GitHub Pages" source and select `Branch:gh-pages` and `/(root)` folder in your repository settings.